wubuku/Dapp-LCDP/README.md

 * **Applications are open to integration and are extensible**.
 Applications developed by low-code platforms should have open APIs as well as the ability to use external APIs and be extensible using general-purpose languages.

+## Value proposition to the Move blockchain ecosystem

+We love the revolutionary innovation of "resource-oriented programming" in the Move language.
+We believe that the combinability of resources can greatly accelerate the pace of innovation in the Move ecosystem, making it more likely that killer applications will emerge that have never been seen on other public blockchains.

+But nevertheless, the overall development efficiency of a slightly complex Dapp today, even if the on-chain part (smart contracts) uses the Move language, is hardly satisfactory.

+On the other hand, the value of low-code development platforms for developing " traditional " applications has been well proven and widely recognized.
+Many developers of "traditional" applications have already established deep insights into various domains and have no lack of software development experiences, and they are eager to utilize their talent and intelligence in the decentralized world as soon as possible.

+In our opinion, a "true" low-code platform has yet to be born in the decentralized world.
+It is all up to us to deliver.

 ## Current state of low-code development platforms